tipoqueno/UI-Design/README.md

 - [Picular](https://picular.co/) - Google, but for colors.

+- [ColorBox](https://www.colorbox.io/) - Created by Lyft Design, Colorbox is a color tool to produce color sets.

 #### Icons

 - [Font Awesome](https://fontawesome.com/) - Get vector icons and social logos on your website with Font Awesome, the web’s most popular icon set and toolkit.